What Angle Is 30 Degrees? A Comprehensive Exploration

 Understanding Angles: A Quick Refresher

 Before diving into the specifics of a 30-degree angle, let's briefly review the basics of angles.
-An angle is formed by two rays or line segments that share a common endpoint, called the vertex.
+On the flip side, an angle is formed by two rays or line segments that share a common endpoint, called the vertex.
 Angles are measured in degrees (°), with a complete rotation around a point equaling 360°.
-Angles are classified based on their size:

 - Acute angles: Less than 90°